krunch3r76/lc_autolfs/README.md

 cd lc_autolfs
 git checkout v0.0.3
 ```
-*NOTE*: if script is not available, copy it from your host as a binary

 # USAGE
 in chroot environment, first set up your environment by sourcing s_f in /sources/lc_autolfs